 Make Palak Ki Sabzi

 12. Now, add 3 cups finely chopped spinach.

 13. Mix the spinach very well and sauté till the leaves wilt.
 Keep in mind that spinach gets cooked faster.

 14. Stir at intervals and sauté till the spinach leaves wilt and are softened.
 Make sure there are no liquids in the pan once the spinach leaves are cooked.

 15. Add 3 tablespoons fresh grated coconut.
 You can also use desiccated coconut.

 17. Mix very well and switch off the heat.

-18. Serve Aloo Palak Ki Sabji with chapati or poori or as a side with your Indian meals.
+18. Serve Palak Sabzi with chapati or poori or as a side with your Indian meals.

 This Palak Ki Sabji makes for a great meal when paired with your regular chapati, phulka or roti.
 In India we love to have sabji with roti or paratha or as a side dish with dal and rice.
 Thus I have a shared a lot of other sabzi recipes which can be made on an everyday basis.

 In addition to this Palak Ki Sabji, some of my other favorites are Aloo Methi, Lauki Ki Sabji, Bhindi ki Sabji and Aloo Capsicum.
 These will also change your perspective towards all those vegetables, that you might take as the most uninteresting ones.